ReVanced/revanced-documentation/docs/revanced-development/1_setup.md

 > **Do not forget to update them in the run configuration program arguments when you pull new commits.**

 > [!TIP]
-> To test the `revanced-patcher` and `revanced-library` projects, publish them to your local maven repository
+> To test the `revanced-patcher` and `revanced-library` projects, publish them to your local Maven repository
 > by running `./gradlew publishToMavenLocal`.
 > You can now use them as dependencies in local projects such as `revanced-patches` or `revanced-cli`.